jermafenser/doom64-dc/README.md

 This port is heavily based off of his Merciless Edition and Doom 64 XE work [https://github.com/Immorpher/doom64xe]

-which in turn would not be possible without the excellent work on reverse engineering Doom 64 by GEC, found here [https://github.com/Erick194/DOOM64-RE]
+which in turn would not be possible without the excellent work on reverse engineering Doom 64 by Erick194, found here [https://github.com/Erick194/DOOM64-RE]

 Everyone on the KOS team and the Simulant Discord but especially